hschneider/neutralino-autoupdate/README.md

 "enabled": false,
 ```

 Then first save the file.
-Now all incoming update requests are blocked.
+Now all clients downloading the manifest cannot process the file.
+This assures that they only get consitent updates.

 Adapt the manifest's content and generate the **checksums** for each update-file: